GreenFluxLLC/google-apps-script-utils/README.md

 |[Post File To Folder](https://github.com/GreenFluxLLC/google-apps-script-utils/tree/main/scripts/Post%20File%20to%20Folder)|This script is designed to be deployed as a web app and handle POST requests containing file URLs.
 It downloads the file from the provided URL and saves it to a specified folder in Google Drive.|
 |[Save Email Attachments](https://github.com/GreenFluxLLC/google-apps-script-utils/tree/main/scripts/Save%20Email%20Attachments)|downloads new Gmails with a matching label to a Google Sheet.
 Each email's details, including sender, subject, and body, are saved to the sheet.
 Additionally, if an email contains attachments, their links are saved in a new column.|
 |[Sheet Backup Scheduler](https://github.com/GreenFluxLLC/google-apps-script-utils/tree/main/scripts/Sheet%20Backup%20Scheduler)|Backs up a list of sheets to the specified folder on a schedule|

+### Work In Progress
+Working on backlog of scripts from my old blog posts.
+Check back for updates!

 ## More Resources
 Most of these scripts were first posted within a longer tutorial or blog post.
 The originals can be found at: